-A portion of your tithes and offerings given to your Missouri Baptist church goes to the Cooperative Program, which supports Missouri Baptist University's Christian Ministry program - and students like Jada.
+A portion of your tithes and offerings given to your Missouri Baptist church goes to the Cooperative Program, which supports the ministries of Missouri Baptist University - and students like Tyler.

 Learn more about MBU's academics, student life, mission, and vision at mobap.edu.